8 Reasons Pharmacy Benefits Managers Are Integral to the Workers’ Compensation Process

 7. Drug Formulary Compliance

 Drug formularies are essentially lists of approved drugs drafted by an insurance company.
-When it comes to workers’ compensation, these lists are used to decide which drugs are most appropriate for an injured worker’s recovery.
-Formularies are often created by a board of physicians or an established medical organization.
+Regarding workers’ compensation, these lists are used to decide which drugs are most appropriate for an injured worker’s recovery.
+A board of physicians or an established medical organization often creates formularies.
 Many states have a mandated formulary.

-Insurance companies may also create a formulary so they can identify potentially problematic medications.
-When a claimant visits the pharmacy to fill a prescription, the pharmacy will ensure the medication is covered by the formulary.
+Insurance companies may also create a formulary to identify potentially problematic medications.
+When a claimant visits the pharmacy to fill a prescription, the pharmacy ensures the medication is covered by the formulary.
 If it is not, further review may be necessary.

 Pharmacy benefit managers work directly with insurance companies to ensure formulary compliance.